leudz/shipyard/book/src/fundamentals/iterators.md

 ---

-Fast iteration speed is only one of the main assets of an ECS.
+Iteration is only one of the main assets of an ECS.
 In the next chapter we'll talk about perhaps the most important feature: Systems.